At its opening in 1929, ULO was a research institute, but after the second

 were provided nationally or internationally,

-and the emphasis of at ULO slowly shifted from reasearch to teaching, with student
+and the emphasis at the Observatory gradually shifted from reasearch to teaching, with student

 numbers increasing from eight in 1949 to about 100 today.